Kokuse557/Hyprpaper-GUI/README.md

 - Notifications and error overlays

 ## NOTICE
-- Just to make you have to set the ~/config/hypr/hyprpaper.conf "ipc = on" so the application able to call "hyprctl hyprpaper ..."
+- Make you have to set the ~/config/hypr/hyprpaper.conf "ipc = on" so the application able to call "hyprctl hyprpaper ...", if not the command wont found the hyprpaper socket.
-- For convenience, place all of your wallpapers at ~/Pictures/Wallpapers
+- For convenience, place all of your wallpapers at ~/Pictures/Wallpapers.

 ## Screenshots
 ![Hyprpaper GUI Screenshot](docs/hyprpaper-gui_hyprshot.png)